Skip to main content

 Earth Sciences is the holistic study of the planet from the core to the surface, its water and the surrounding atmosphere.

-Course structures are e flexible with a balance of formal teaching, fieldwork and active learning to put your theoretical knowledge into practice.
+Course structures are flexible with a balance of formal teaching, fieldwork and active learning to put your theoretical knowledge into practice.
 You can tailor your degree to your interests through the wide range of optional modules and you may also be able to spend a year studying abroad, extending your degree by a year.
-All our degree courses are informed by the latest pure and applied research, and you can be sure your education will be in sync with the latest thinking in the discipline and will help you on your journey to a profession in the Earth Sciences sector and beyond.
+All our degree courses are informed by the latest pure and applied research, and you can be sure your education is in sync with the latest thinking and will help you on your journey to a profession in the Earth Sciences sector and beyond.

 For more information see our department pages.